 Places to see in Steep

-Our newly installed information kiosk outside the Village Hall, contains lots of leaflets and other useful information about Steep and local places of interest.
+Our information kiosk outside the Village Hall, contains lots of leaflets and other useful information about Steep and local places of interest.

 Steep is an ideal base for exploring not just East Hampshire but further afield.
 With good train links to Portsmouth and London from Petersfield, day trips are easily taken.
-Buses link Steep to Petersfield and then to Winchester, Alton and Midhurst.
-And if you have your own transport then Southampton, Brighton, Chichester, are easy to get to.
+Occasional buses link Steep to Petersfield and from there regular services can be taken to Winchester, Alton and Midhurst.
+If you have your own transport then Southampton, Brighton, Chichester, are easy to get to.

 There are lots of things to do in and around Steep too, and some are detailed below.

 A memorial to Edward Thomas set high in the hangers with breathtaking views of the South Downs.
 Accessible from above or below via footpaths, some of which are steep.

 The old East Hampshire Cycle route runs along Church Road from The Harrow crossroads and down the full length of Mill Lane.

 The tourism page on the East Hampshire website provides further information and links to many cycle routes in the area.

 Steep is an ideal base for walkers.
 The Hangers Way and the new Shipwrights Way (see below) both run through Steep, and the South Downs Way (another long distance footpath), is only a few miles to the south.
 In addition The Edward Thomas Walk is exclusively within the parish of Steep.
 A leaflet with a map and detailed directions and points of interest can be downloaded from the walking section of the East Hampshire tourism webpage.
 There is also a new site called Walk 4 Life which enables you to find local walks.

 Hampshire County Council has a page on walking routes here.